 - (a) Any player who wishes to appeal their suspension may do so by emailing FRHL Management or replying to the notification email that is sent at the time a suspension is issued.
 No other form of communication is accepted, to include phone calls, voicemails, text messages, social media messages, etc. - (b) This correspondence shall include why the player believes the suspension to be unwarranted or incorrect in the assessment of FRHL Management.
-No suspension shall be lifted simply on the sole basis of the player not being suspended in the past, or a pattern of good behavior.
+No suspension shall be lifted simply on the sole basis of the player not being suspended in the past, a pattern of good behavior, or mitigating circumstances (Example: player or team feels an official missed a call, therefore they validate the suspended players actions.)
 They must demonstrate a clear incorrect application of this rulebook in their suspension. - (c) FRHL management will reply to the players email regarding its findings after the appeal has been made.
 Once FRHL has issued their findings, no additional appeals or modifications will be allowed, and the suspension will be finalized. - (d) FRHL will not at any time provide video recordings, officials statements, or any other materials other than FRHL managements findings to any players at any time.
-Players may use their own video should they feel the suspension is not correctly enforced under rule 505 (b).